In My Area

 water will continue to meet regulatory water quality requirements and is already used by thousands of customers, so you can continue with your normal water use and routines.
 If you use water for a non-domestic purpose, which may be affected by a change in water composition you may want to consult your equipment manufacture.
 Please click here for information on the back-up water composition.

 From January 2019 your water supply may change for up to six weeks each year, click here for the areas where this will happen.
 Dates will be provided in advance, unless it is in response an emergency, in which case we will not be able to provide prior notice.
-The next supply change is planned 8th-12th April 2019 in the south east area of Birmingham.
+The next supply change is planned for 21 October 2019, for up to 3 weeks in the south east area of Birmingham.

 Birmingham’s water will continue to be treated to the same high standards that our customers currently enjoy.
 We’ll also be working